pagnani/PlmDCA.jl/README.md

 * The minimal julia version for using this code is 1.3 (package version <= v0.2.0)

-* From package versions 0.3.0 on the minimal julia requirement is 1.5 (although we only test v1.6)
+* From package versions 0.3.0 on the minimal `julia` requirement is 1.5 (although the oldest version we test is v1.6)